naoshibaikyu/superbuddn/test.md

 Kayorei: Hoo...
 That was fun.

-Naoshi: What was with those teddy bears in that song?
+NaoshiAnnoyed: What was with those teddy bears in that song?

 Kayorei: I have no idea...
 Better not to think on it.
 You guys can have your Smash Brothers now.
 I've had my daily dose of stompy.

 Iga and Stardust: Yay!

 Shinobu: Why do we only have one TV here for seven, anyway?

-Hunter: Who knows?
+HunterHappy: Who knows?
 Hey, I call green!

 *Chuckling, Kayorei leaves the lounge for a while, the Joe following.*